pytorch/serve/examples/large_models/inferentia2/llama2/Readme.md

 Get an Inf2 instance(Note: This example was tested on instance type:`inf2.24xlarge`), ssh to it, make sure to use the following DLAMI as it comes with PyTorch and necessary packages for AWS Neuron SDK pre-installed.
 DLAMI Name: ` Deep Learning AMI Neuron PyTorch 1.13 (Ubuntu 20.04) 20230720 Amazon Machine Image (AMI)` or higher.

+**Note**: The `inf2.24xlarge` instance consists of 6 neuron chips with 2 neuron cores each.
+The total accelerator memory is 192GB.
+Based on the configuration used in [model-config.yaml](model-config.yaml), with `tp_degree` set to 6, 3 of the 6 neuron chips are used, i.e 6 neuron cores.
+On loading the model, the accelerator memory consumed is 38.1GB (12.7GB per chip).

 ### Step 2: Package Installations

 Follow the steps below to complete package installations